andybalham/blog-source-code/blog-posts/inter-stack-parameters.md

 What do you do, when you have one stack that depends on a deployment details from another?
-Here we look at how we can use the [AWS Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) and [CDK](https://aws.amazon.com/cdk/) to share data between stacks.
+Here we look at how we can use the [AWS Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) and [CDK](https://aws.amazon.com/cdk/) provide a solution to this problem.

 ## TL;DR

 - One stack creates a parameter in the Parameter Store
-- Another stack accesses the parameter either at deployment or runtime
+- Another stack accesses the parameter, either at deployment or runtime

 ## The problem

-In preparation for an upcoming blog post, I wanted to create a set of mock API end points in one stack and then have a set of Lambda functions to call them in a separate stack.
+In preparation for an upcoming blog post, I wanted to create a set of mock API endpoints in one stack and then have a set of Lambda functions to call them from a separate stack.

-To do this, each Lambda function would need to know the base URL of the corresponding API end point, which could change on each deployment of the API stack.
+To do this, each Lambda function would need to know the base URL of the corresponding API endpoint, which could change on each deployment of the API stack.

 I also wanted to avoid having to deploy the Lambda function stack each time I deployed the mock API stack.